Akwa Ibom Govt condemns violence in Secondary School

 “And if you are caught, you will spend some time in detention, and anyone found culpable will be dismissed to serve as a deterrent to others”

-He charged teachers in public schools across the state to understand that their primary responsibility is to produce quality products that come through their guidance.
+He charged teachers in public schools across the state to understand that their primary responsibility is to produce quality products which comes through their guidance.

 He promised to monitor the School on a regular basis to ensure there was compliance with government directive over the situation, saying that no sane government would fold its hands and watch its students involved in actions detrimental to the society.